cisagov/ScubaGear/README.md

 ### Microsoft Graph Errors

-#### Infinite AAD Sign in Loop
+#### Infinite ENTRAID Sign in Loop
-While running the tool, AAD sign in prompts sometimes get stuck in a loop.
+While running the tool, ENTRAID sign in prompts sometimes get stuck in a loop.
 This is likely an issue with the connection to Microsoft Graph.

 To fix the loop, run:
 ```powershell